AstraZeneca/bone_challenge/models/models.md

 All models trained and used for reporting the results in the paper are in the shared folder `models`.

-For the review, we shared only models by MH team in folder `models/MH`.
+For the review, we shared only one model by MH team in folder `models/MH`.
 All other models will be shared if the paper is accepted.

 Here is a full list of the models trained that will be available in the folder `models`: